Not a Collaborator or a Supervisor, but an Assistant: Striking the Balance Between Efficiency and Ownership in AI-incorporated Qualitative Data Analysis: Limitations

 \section{Limitations}

 This study had several limitations that should be considered when interpreting the findings.
-First, the gender distribution among participants was imbalanced, many were in technology-related field, and the sample size was relatively small, limiting the generalizability of the results.
+First, this study focuses on three degrees of AI involvement in QDA based on a single framework \cite{lubars2019delegability}, but there are broader and more nuanced ways of involving AI within qualitative research.
+For example, AI involvement could extend to analytical coaxing (i.e., creative prompting to perform deeper analysis) \cite{messner2025artificial}, reflections on researcher's high-level mental models \cite{gebreegziabher2023patat}, and supporting language comprehension \cite{yan2024human}.
+Next, the gender distribution among participants was imbalanced, many were in technology-related field, and the sample size was relatively small, limiting the generalizability of the results.
 In addition, although the study included experienced researchers who have at least one year of experience in qualitative data analysis, their familiarity with QDA tools and AI tools varied, which may have affected their responses.
-Future study is needed to verify if the findings hold for researchers with a broader range of experiences, backgrounds, and demographic distribution.
-Next, the discussion on the three degrees of delegation was based on textual descriptions rather than actual experience with a working tool.
-This hypothetical approach may not fully capture their experiences and perceptions in real-world interaction with such systems.
-To note, while the study reports the number of participants who preferred each coding method for transparency, the research was primarily qualitative in nature.
-As such, the findings should be interpreted with an emphasis on thematic insights rather than statistical generalizability.
+Since our results showed that the desired role of AI in QDA is dependent on the researcher's context, future study is needed to verify if the findings hold for researchers with a broader range of experiences, backgrounds, and demographic distribution in a setting where participants can flexibly negotiate AI roles throughout the analytic process.
+Another limitation of our work is that the discussion on the three degrees of delegation was based on textual descriptions rather than actual experience with a working tool.
+This hypothetical approach may not fully capture their experiences and perceptions in real-world interaction with such systems. \revaddII{Furthermore, we acknowledge that early exposure to the ChromaScribe prototype likely functioned as a framing device that anchored participants' mental models around AI-generated thematic suggestions.
+Had participants interacted with a different dynamic, such as an AI that strictly retrieves data segments based on human-defined queries without suggesting its own themes, their ranking of delegation modes and specific anxieties around interpretive labor might have shifted.} To note, while the study reports the number of participants who preferred each coding method for transparency, the research was primarily qualitative in nature.
+As such, the findings should be interpreted with an emphasis on thematic insights rather than statistical generalizability. \revaddII{Lastly, while our findings highlight that context shapes how researchers perceive and adopt AI in QDA, our study did not deeply examine how specific collaboration structures (e.g., solo work with supervision, distributed collaborations) influence delegation preferences.
+Future research should investigate how different collaboration scale (e.g., individual, small-team, and large-team) and norms (e.g., coordination practices, accountability mechanisms, and reflexivity) influence human-AI delegation in qualitative analysis.} \revdelII{In addition, future system development explore features that visualize the provenance of interpretation to support the collaborative transparency and trust issues identified in this study.}